 To understand this page, you should ideally have browsed all the sample pages in the right-hand column series navigation pane.
 Start your tour here, and follow the bottom-of-page links right through the series, or go to the Pyramids Variations home page for an overview of what it's all about.

 The build-up to the Concert Performance is only one part of the Pyramids Variations keyboard creativity programme.
-The build-up is designed to inspire you by fast-tracking an impressive performance while teaching you music theory basics and getting the building blocks of real-time keyboard harmony comfortably under your fingers.
+It's designed to inspire you by fast-tracking an impressive performance while teaching you music theory basics and getting the building blocks of real-time keyboard harmony comfortably under your fingers.

 But the Concert Performance is only one way you can use the Basic Music-making Position to play the Pyramids chord sequence.
 The rest of the Pyramids Variations workbook explores other ways (twenty or so) of playing the chord sequence which you are already close to mastering.

-Working through these variations models the creative keyboard skills you need to create your own Pyramids Variations, and you will be able to apply the many harmonic textures and melodic techniques you learn to any song or chord sequence.
+Working through these variations models creative keyboard skills you can apply to any song or chord sequence.

-Knowing a chord sequence really well offers a great opportunity to practice your playing by ear, too.
-Picking out a melody involves listening closely to how the melody gets from one chord tone to the next – but if you know the chords, your guesswork will definitely be ‘better educated’!
+Knowing a chord sequence really well offers a great opportunity to practice playing by ear, too.
+Picking out a melody involves listening closely to how the melody gets from one chord tone to the next – but if you know the chords, your guesswork will only get better.

 How to use this material

 If you have worked through the build-up to the Concert Performance in the Pyramids Variations, you know the Pyramids chord sequence well and understand how chord patterns and melody tones bring it to life.

 Musicarta hopes you will be able to play these Pyramids variations by ear from the audio files.
 All the variations are very similar to what you’ve already learned, and clues about how they are constructed are given.